Dickson votes, alleges hijacking of voting materials

 He, however, commended the people of Toru-Orua for their turn-our during the election, saying, “ your passion for positive change is commendable’’

-But some community people expressed satisfaction at the level of calm and order in the conduct of the poll.
+But some community people who spoke to News Agency of Nigeria (NAN expressed satisfaction at the level of calm and order in the conduct of the poll.

 They said that the presence of security personnel in the community had reduced the tension among the voting public.